 Now keep in mind that cooking at Warp 10 is not right for all steaks.
 It works best only on steaks 1/2 to 3/4" thick.
 It is ideal for skirt steaks for fajitas.
+Anything thicker and it will burn them before they cook the center.
 The secret is that it puts massive amounts of heat on one surface at a time and cooks it so quickly that the interior doesn't get too hot.
 At lower temps the heat progresses through the surface to the interior, and by the time you have a good dark sear on the outside, the inside is overcooked.
 That's the problem with fajitas.
 You have such a tasty piece of meat in the skirt steak, but the center is almost always grey.
 Nevermore.

-A few tricks: Make sure to salt the meat but don't pepper it.
+A few tricks: You will need only half a chimney of charcoal.
+Make sure to salt the meat but don't pepper it.
 The heat will carbonize the pepper and make it bitter.
 Make sure you pat the meat dry first otherwise it will steam the surface.
 In fact, if you want to paint the surface with a little oil, that will help crisp it even more.
 When the meat is on, move it around a bit because the wire grate can brand the meat with some serious black grill marks, too black.
 Just make sure you have all the side dishes cooked before you put on the meat because it cooks in about 2 to 3 minutes per side.
 For slightly thicker steaks, you can cover them with a metal bowl so the meat will cook from the top by convection.

 Postscript: I'm a huge fan of the Food Network's Alton Brown, and readers have pointed out that in a 2010 episode titled "Porterhouse Rules" he attempted to duplicate the extreme heat that steakhouses use to broil steaks with heat from above.
 He took a chimney, fired it up, lifted it, dusted off the grate, placed the steak on the grate, placed the chimney above the steak, cooked for 1 minute, flipped the steak and repeated.
 Well I tried this and, as AB warned, the steak got a light dusting of ash and a coal fell onto it.
 Sorry, AB, my method is better.
 I can flip the steaks often on top, and there is no ash.